shamrin/codeblocks/README.md

   Extract Python code blocks:
       codeblocks python README.md

-  Reformat Python code blocks using black, in place:
+  Reformat Python code blocks with `black`, in place:
       codeblocks python README.md -- black -

 Options:
   --wrap   Wrap each code block in a function.
   --check  Do not modify the file, just return the status.
 Return code 0 means
-           block matches the command output.
+           block matches COMMAND output.
 Return code 1 means block would be modified.

   --help   Show this message and exit.
 ```